Ixsight is looking for passionate individuals to join our team. Learn more

 It is an essential tool that should be integrated into the AML framework to leave the illusion of effecting change like steering a boat in a tempestuous sea without the help of one's sight.
 The current question that should not elude the financial institutions is: Who are our clients?
 Where are they located?
 Bernanke defines transactions as any kind of exchange of goods and services that occur between different entities, while stating that they include: These questions hence constitute the foundation of the Risk Assessment strategy.

 But it will be remiss to think that this corner is fixed.
 It needs to be relevant from time to time, reviewed, and responsive.
 It's a living framework.
 However, risk assessment cannot remain static; it has to exist in a dynamic atmosphere of changes in the laws or the emergence of new trends of criminal activities in the field of financing.
 This is an area in which regulators are particularly attentive during audits.
 Thus, a company can only lose by having a poorly developed approach to this pillar.
-The credibility of the entire AML The environment is at risk if the Risk Assessment is either weak or outdated.
+The credibility of the entire AML environment is at risk if the Risk Assessment is either weak or outdated.

 In terms of placing this in a bigger picture of financial crime prevention, one should perhaps relate it to the 4 Stages of Money Laundering, which is one of the useful frameworks that help in understanding how criminals take advantage.